michaelskyba/scripture/README.md

 | pre_iteration | hook_type review_file |
 | review_complete   | hook_type deck_file |

-Hooks aren't called with "&" at the end.
+Hooks are not called with "&" at the end.
 See the example below for how to work around it, in the case that it may seem necessary.

-Here's an example, demonstrating how you could create cards that spawn images.
-Note that your hook script can be written in any language, the only requirement being that it's executable.
+Here is an example, demonstrating how you could create cards that spawn images.
+Note that your hook script can be written in any language, the only requirement being that it is executable.
 ```sh
 /etc/zshenv
 --------------------------------------------------